 Unfolded with the deliberate pacing of other Romanian New Wave films, and shot with the same stoic, objective visual style, Muntean drags us, albeit with great care, into Paul’s murky emotional state.
 Whereas Cristian Mungiu in 4 Months, 3 Weeks and 2 Days used extremely long takes and limited camera movement to build furious tension, Muntean here uses the same techniques to immerse us into Paul’s world of indecision and torment.
 Although Tuesday, After Christmas is ultimately a moral tale, it is nonetheless a deeply sensitive portrayal of three people in a scenario none of them wished for.

-Underlying the drama of the love triangle, Muntean peppers his film with subtle acknowledgements about life after communism.
-References to McDonalds, buying lavish Christmas presents, a cell phone that runs through a car’s Bluetooth receiver, and Nicorette abound.
+Underlying the drama of the love triangle, Muntean peppers his film with subtle acknowledgments about life after communism.
+References abound about McDonald’s, buying lavish Christmas presents, a cell phone that runs through a car’s Bluetooth receiver, and Nicorette.
 The film presents us with a country that has exploded in commerce in the decades since communist rule.
 There are no more lines waiting for toilet paper, no more food shortages, and no more forced shared housing, although the clutter of “stuff” seems to have taken up as much space as other people.
-In capitalism, choice is everything – a lesson that Paul cannot resist.
+In capitalism, the choice is everything, a lesson that Paul cannot resist.

 Categories: ESFS Festivals